nevenjovanovic/virtualMachine2016/README.md

 These scripts are intended to constitute a step-by-step manual on using the various tools necesary to serve texts using the Homer Multitext's implementation of CTS.

-You should be able to run any of these scripts simply by typing their name.
+You should be able to run any of these scripts simply by typing their name and [ENTER] or [RETURN].

 ### 0. Configure the CS2 Servlet